 Be Instrumental: Mentor Someone to a New Trajectory

-You can become a High School Grad’s mentor and help her/him work through TechBridge/Goodwill of North Georgia IT training program and navigate entry into the IT work environment.
-The Technology Career Program is transformational for the lives of its graduates, their families and their communities.
-Our TechBridge partner, Goodwill Careers, is an experienced coordinator in attracting, training and placing people in credentialed jobs.
-TechBridge coordinated with IT business leaders to assemble curricula that would produce entry-level IT talent that Georgia’s business community will want to snap up as new employees.
-Over 16 weeks and with a coach working in the IT sector, students crush learning modules in front-end web development, version control, programming languages, environment administration and service ticketing solutions (Salesforce, SCRUM, ServiceNow) that give TechBridge graduates a leg up in a technology job market demanding equipped candidates.
+You can become a High School graduate’s mentor and help them work through TechBridge and Goodwill of North Georgia’s IT training program to navigate entry into the IT work environment.
+The Technology Career Program is transformational for the lives of its graduates, their families, and their communities.
+Our TechBridge partner Goodwill Careers is an experienced coordinator in attracting, training, and placing people in credentialed jobs.
+We coordinate with IT business leaders to assemble curricula that produce entry-level IT talent — talented enough to attract Georgia’s business community and make them want to snap them up as new employees.
+Over 16 weeks under a coach working in the IT sector, students crush learning modules in front-end web development, version control, programming languages, environment administration, and service ticketing solutions (Salesforce, SCRUM, ServiceNow) giving our graduates a leg up in a competitive technology job market.

 Mentoring a student is a 16-month commitment.
 Training is four months; after that, you will continue to mentor throughout your student’s first 12 months on the job.
 Your knowledge of workplace norms, how meetings are conducted, how projects are run, and how to seek assistance will prove invaluable.
 Success Coach Chris Hirst of AgileThought found his mentoring experience very positive and wanted potential employers to know that these students work really hard.
 Serving as a success coach may mean touching base via text and frequent conversation.
 As Chris said, A success coach needs to be present, be available, and sometimes push the envelope of what’s requested.
 It’s not a twice-a-month